socialgene/socialgene.github.io/docs/nextflow/install_nextflow.md

 ## Install using Conda

+While not necessary, I find it simplest to work within Conda environements and would recommend that.
+If you don't like Conda see "Install without Conda" below.
 If you don't have Conda installed, do that first using the instructions here: https://docs.conda.io/en/latest/miniconda.html

+After installing Conda, use the following command to create a minimal nextflow environement
 ```bash
 conda create --name nf bioconda::nextflow>=22.04.0 bioconda::nf-core>=2.4.1
 ```

-To activate and use the environment:
+To activate and use the newly-created environment:

 ```bash
 conda activate nf
 ```

 ## Install without Conda